proclaim/electron-react-boilerplate/README.md

 **Rule of thumb** is: all modules go into `./package.json` except native modules.
 Native modules go into `./app/package.json`.

 1. If the module is native to a platform (like node-postgres) or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./app/package.json`.
-2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
+2. If a module is `imported` by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
 Examples of such modules are `material-ui`, `redux-form`, and `moment`.
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.

 ### Further Readings